 Episode 8: Living with a Film Crew

-Lady Carnarvon sits down with her husband Lord Carnarvon to reflect on the past year as they prepare to emerge from lockdown.
+I sit down with my husband Lord Carnarvon to reflect on the past year as they prepare to emerge from lockdown.
 It’s been a period which in recent weeks has seen Highclere Castle lie dormant for one of the longest periods in its history.
 They also look back on how Downton Abbey has transformed their lives and swap memories of living with film crew.
-Now as the ‘real’ Downton Abbey prepares to welcome visitors again, Lord and Lady Carnarvon can start to look forward to returning to a more familiar routine.
+Now as the ‘real’ Downton Abbey prepares to welcome visitors again, we can start to look forward to returning to a more familiar routine.

 Episode 7: Anne Diamond

-Friendships are at the heart of Highclere Castle and ‘Downton Abbey’ and in this episode, Lady Carnarvon welcomes a good friend to join her for tea and a chat.
+Friendships are at the heart of Highclere Castle and ‘Downton Abbey’ and in this episode, I welcome a good friend for tea and a chat.
 Anne Diamond was a pioneering presenter on breakfast television in the UK, and in more recent years a local radio broadcaster.
-Listen all the way through as Lady Carnarvon shares a ghost story, and reveals a ‘scented’ secret!
+Listen all the way through as I share a ghost story, and reveal a ‘scented’ secret!

 Episode 6: The Highclere Castle Shoot

 The partridge and pheasant shoot at Highclere Castle goes back to the time of the 5th Earl of Carnarvon and the tradition has carried through different Head Keepers and Earls of Carnarvon until today.
-Lady Carnarvon’s guest this week is recently retired Head Keeper Eddie Hughes.
+My guest this week is recently retired Head Keeper Eddie Hughes.

 Episode 5: Veterans of the Sky

 In this week’s Podcast, Lady Carnarvon explores the connections Highclere has with aircraft.
 From hosting early aviation pioneers to the tragic wartime losses in the hills to the South of the Castle.
-Her guest is former Concorde pilot, historian, and a good friend Steve Bohill-Smith.
+My guest is former Concorde pilot, historian, and good friend Steve Bohill-Smith.

 Episode 4: Painting the Past

 Pat Withers has been Highclere Castle’s painter and decorator for an incredible sixty years.
-For twenty of those she’s been working alongside Lady Carnarvon on a variety of projects to bring previously forgotten parts of the castle back to life through colour and creativity.
+For twenty of those I have been working alongside Pat on a variety of projects to bring previously forgotten parts of the castle back to life through colour and creativity.

 Episode 3: The Highclere Beat